black-black-cat/vscode-firefox-flow/README.md

-# Firefox Flow
+# VSCode Flow

-A VSCode theme based on the Mozilla Firefox developer tools colors.
+This is the theme that I created.